DeveloperCielo/developercielo.github.io/_i18n/en/_posts/edi/2020-05-13-edi-extrato-eletronico.md

 |192|250|59|Alphanum.|Cielo Use | Unwritten.
 Reserved for Cielo.|

 (*) Only 3 decimal places should be considered, with no commas, periods, or any other characters.

+### Record 6 - Assignment Sales Summary

+It displays the sales summary of prepayment or assigned of receivables

+* **(*)** Only 2 decimal places should be considered, with no commas, periods, or any other characters.